DylanMoss1/Cambridge-CS-Application-Guide/content/College/index.md

 The general idea is that if you’re rejected by the college you originally applied to, another college may still offer you a place if they consider you a stronger candidate than those who applied directly to them.
 Colleges would prefer to admit a stronger student who originally applied to another college, than a weaker student that directly applied to their college.
 Director of Studies for each college (who decide who receives offers) meet during the admissions process to make sure this selection is as fair as possible.

 The most common form of pooling is known as "Winter pooling", which occurs after you have completed interviews at the college you applied to.
 If a college considers you a strong candidate, but has no more places to give you an offer, they would place you in the Winter pool.
 Other colleges can look in the pool, and fish applicants out of the pool if they prefer them to applicants who applied directly to them.
-It is not uncommon for undersubscribed colleges to give most (if not all) of their offers to candidates from the pool!
+It is not uncommon for under-subscribed colleges to give most (if not all) of their offers to candidates from the pool!

 The less common type of pooling is known as "Summer pooling", which happens if you don’t meet the academic conditions of your offer -- for example, if you fall short of the required A-level grades.
 Even if you don't meet these requirements, your original college may still accept you.
-However, if they don't, then another undersubscribed college may offer you a place instead.
+However, if they don't, then another under-subscribed college may offer you a place instead.

 If you are rejected before the interview stage then unfortunately you are not eligible for pooling: there is no way to be interviewed by a college other than the one you applied to.